EmuDeck/emudeck.github.io/docs/emulators/steamos/mgba.md

         * `Nintendo Game Boy - mGBA`
         * `Nintendo Game Boy Color - mGBA`
         * `Nintendo Game Boy Advance - mGBA`
-* Use Steam ROM Manager and select the `EmulationStation-DE` parser
+* Use Steam ROM Manager and select the `ES-DE` parser
-    * To switch to mGBA (Standalone) in EmulationStation-DE, see [EmulationStation-DE: How to Select a Different Emulator for a System](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-for-a-system)
+    * To switch to mGBA (Standalone) in ES-DE, see [ES-DE: How to Select a Different Emulator for a System](../../tools/steamos/es-de.md#how-to-select-a-different-emulator-for-a-system)

-**No** additional setup is required with Steam ROM Manager and EmulationStation-DE.
+**No** additional setup is required with Steam ROM Manager and ES-DE.
 If you do not have the latest Steam ROM Manager configurations, either run a `Custom Reset` or click the `Reset configuration` button on the Steam ROM Manager page within the EmuDeck application.

 ***